LPG - Theme Forces

 - It can stagnate list-building creativity.

-- Some themes have very few choices, and everyones lists start looking the same because there's simply no other option.
+Some themes have very few options available, and everyones lists start looking the same because there's simply no other option.

 - Models allowed

 - A theme force can include only the models and units described in its rules.

 - Exception: Ranking Officer command attachments cannot be included in a theme force unless the rules of that theme force specifically allow it.

 - Character warjacks/warbeasts